-1.00 POSITION CLASSES COMPENSATED ON THE VISITING TEACHER SALARY SCHEDULE
+1.00 POSITION CLASSES COMPENSATED ON THE VISITING CERTIFICATED EMPLOYEE SALARY SCHEDULE

-Salary schedule rates apply to visiting teachers, visiting military science instructors, and visiting child development center teachers, and unit members retired from the District who are employed during the regular school term and during summer school and intersession.
-These rates shall be subject to the same percentage change as negotiated for all other rates on the SDEA Bargaining Unit Salary Schedule (Appendix A), except that visiting teacher salary rates shall not be decreased due to the furlough days negotiated for the 2010-2011 and 2011-2012 school years.
+Salary schedule rates apply to visiting teachers, visiting military science instructors, visiting child development center teachers, visiting School Psychologists, visiting Speech Language Pathologists, visiting Nurses, and unit members retired from the District who are employed during the regular school term and during summer school and intersession.
+These rates shall be subject to the same percentage change as negotiated for all other rates on the SDEA Bargaining Unit Salary Schedule (Appendix A).